Evaluating Head Injuries

-After the period of observation, depending on your baby’s condition, you may or may not with to call the doctor.
+After the period of observation, depending on baby’s condition, you may or may not want to call the doctor.
 Besides any when-to-call-the-doctor list there is an overriding inner voice.
 Trust this monitoring system as much as the most sophisticated electronics.
 If it tells you something’s not quite right, call your doctor to report baby’s condition, seek advice, and above all tell the doctor why you are concerned.

 - Disorientation, difficulty arousing

 - Oozing of blood or watery fluid from an ear canal

 - Off balance while sitting, crawling, or walking

 Over the Next 24 Hours Watch For: